ZeroSTF/Project-Manager/README.md

 # Project Manager

-A basic C-based project management tool with task tracking and network functionality.
+A basic C-based project management tool for linux based systems with task tracking and network functionality.

 ## Features